3D Shape Tokenization via Latent Flow Matching: Method

-\paragraph{Architecture.} The architecture of the shape tokenizer $\mu(\cdot) \,{\rightarrow}\, \bs$ and the flow-matching velocity estimator $f$ are illustrated in \Cref{fig: architecture}.
-The shape tokenizer has a similar architecture as a PerceiverIO architecture ~\cite{perceiverio}.
+\paragraph{Architecture.} The architecture of the shape tokenizer $\mu(\cdot) \,{\rightarrow}\, \bs$ and the flow-matching velocity estimator $f$ are illustrated in \Cref{fig: architecture} and detailed in \Cref{supp sec: arch}.
+The shape tokenizer has a similar architecture as PerceiverIO~\cite{perceiverio}.
 We learn an array of initial queries that retrieve information from the input point cloud representing the shape with a cross attention block.
 Two self-attention blocks are added after each cross attention block.
 A linear layer projects the output of the last self attention block to \OursABV.

 The velocity estimator $v$ takes the \OursABV $\bs$ and a 3D location $x$ as input and outputs the estimated 3D velocity at $x$.
-We use $x$ as query of a cross attention block (and $\bs$ as key and value).
-Note that there is no self attention in the velocity decoder to keep the velocity estimation at each 3D location independent to each other, making $p(x | \bs)$ a 3D distribution (instead of a joint distribution of $n$ locations).
-The flow matching time $t$ is supplied to the velocity estimator through adaptive layer normalization.
+We use $x$ as query of the first cross attention (and $\bs$ as key and value).
+The flow matching time $t$ is supplied through adaptive layer normalization.
+Note that the velocity decoder is intentionally simple---no self attention is in the velocity decoder, making the velocity estimation at each 3D location independent to each other, modeling $p(x | \bs)$ as a 3D distribution (instead of a joint distribution of $n$ points).